telerik/winforms-docs/propertygrid/customizing-appearance/customization.md

 Private Sub radPropertyGrid1_ItemFormatting(ByVal sender As Object, ByVal e As PropertyGridItemFormattingEventArgs)
     'set the back color of all child items to yellow If e.Item.Level > 0 Then
-        e.VisualElement.BackColor = Color.Yellow
+        e.VisualElement.BackColor = Color.LightCyan
     Else
         e.VisualElement.ResetValue(LightVisualElement.BackColorProperty, Telerik.WinControls.ValueResetFlags.Local)
     End If
-    'set the backcolor of items with value True to LightGreen and with value equal to False to Red Dim item As PropertyGridItem = TryCast(e.Item, PropertyGridItem) If item IsNot Nothing AndAlso item.Value IsNot Nothing Then If item.Value.ToString() = "True" Then
+    'set the back color of items with value True to LightGreen and with value equal to False to Red Dim item As PropertyGridItem = TryCast(e.Item, PropertyGridItem) If item IsNot Nothing AndAlso item.Value IsNot Nothing Then If item.Value.ToString() = "True" Then
             e.VisualElement.BackColor = Color.LightGreen
         ElseIf item.Value.ToString() = "False" Then
-            e.VisualElement.BackColor = Color.Red
+            e.VisualElement.BackColor = Color.LightCoral
         End If
     Else
         e.VisualElement.ResetValue(LightVisualElement.BackColorProperty, Telerik.WinControls.ValueResetFlags.Local)